 - GES 1500: Introduction to Environmental Studies and Sustainability (offered only in fall semester)

 - GES 4800: Sustainability Seminar (offered only in spring semester)

 Remaining coursework must include at least one course from each of the three perspectives of environment, equity, and economy.
-A maximum of nine credits can apply towards both the Sustainable Development minor and your major, and a minimum grade of C (2.0) must be received for any course to count towards the completion of the minor.
-At least 9 hours must be taken at UCCS (the remainder can be transferred from other institutions).
+A maximum of nine credits can apply toward both the Sustainability minor and your major, and a minimum grade of C (2.0) must be received for any course to count towards the completion of the minor.
+At least nine credit hours must be taken at UCCS; the remainder can be transferred from other institutions.

 Note that some of the listed courses include prerequisite courses and/or may not be offered every semester.
-Special topics courses, internships, independent studies, or other courses may fulfill requirements for the SUDV minor, but require approval by the Director of the Sustainable Development Minor.
+Special topics courses, internships, independent studies, or other courses may fulfill requirements for the minor, but require approval by Christine Biermann (firstname.lastname@example.org), Director of the Sustainability Minor.